Bachelor of Science in Atmospheric Science

 Students who have taken high school physics, advanced math (trigonometry, calculus) and chemistry will be highly qualified for success in the Atmospheric Sciences degree program.
 Other classwork that is related to the Atmospheric Sciences is recommended in environmental sciences, geography, and computer applications.

-Students who do very well on AP exams in science and math areas may receive UNR course credit for them.
+Students who do very well on AP exams in science and math areas may receive University course credit for them.